hickeng/financial/README.md

 Using github project for planning - see [Timeline](https://github.com/users/hickeng/projects/2/views/2)

-Using github project for planning - see [Timeline](https://github.com/users/hickeng/projects/2/views/2)

 ## [v0.1.3](https://github.com/hickeng/financial/releases/tag/v0.1.2) - 2024-02-28

 Fixes use of hardcoded test values in the per-lot optimizer logic which would have meant almost no-one trying it would have got a valid final ratio of stocks/cash.